 Director: Ari Wahl

 Ari has been volunteering in the LGBT community since 1991.
 He currently works in major gift fundraising for UOIT.
 He has eight years of major gift experience at national health charities and started his development career with six campaigns at United Way.
 He has belonged to professional associations like AFP, CAGP and continues to volunteer for them.
 Previously he was on the Board of the Inside Out Film and Video Festival for two terms.
 He has also consulted for the National Gallery of Canada, the Canadian Museum of Civilization and National Archives Canada.
 Ari is a proud step-dad of three and husband of one.

 Director: Melika Zamani

-Melika Zamani received her Master’s Degree in Library and Information Science from the University of Toronto.
-Currently she works for the Ministry of Advanced Education and Skills Development as a Knowledge Management Analyst, leading several Divisional initiatives.
-Melika has previously served as co-Chair for the Operations Committee, which oversees collections management and development at the archives.
+Melika Zamani received her Master’s Degree in Library and Information Science from the University of Toronto in 2013.
+Currently, she is an Information Management Consultant at KPMG LLP Canada, where she advises clients on information management and privacy related engagements nationally.
+Previously, she worked at the Ministry of Advanced Education and Skills Development as a Knowledge Management Analyst where she led several Divisional initiatives.
+Melika has also previously served as co-Chair for the Operations Committee, which oversees collections management and development at the archives.